openSUSE/minitest_rails_tools/README.md

 This is a collection of little helpers to make working with Rails and Minitest a bit easier.

-_NOTE: This is definitely a work in progress.
-I use this gem in two of my applications and will continue to add stuff to it, as well as fixing bugs._
+_NOTE: This is a work in progress.
+I'm using this gem in two of my applications and I'm going to continue to add stuff to it, as well as fixing bugs._

 ## Installation